iftekher2108/iftekher2108/README.md

 ---

 ## 🎨 **Design Philosophy**
-I believe in **blending functionality with aesthetics** – combining elegant UI design with clean, maintainable code.
+I believe in **blending functionality with aesthetics** – combining elegant UI design with clean and maintainable code.
 I work to ensure that every project has a beautiful user interface and runs smoothly under the hood.

 ---